John Berry (ambassador)

-Morrell John Berry (born 1959) is an American former government official who was named President of the American Australian Association in 2016.
+Morrell John Berry (born February 10, 1959) is an American former government official.
 Berry was director of the United States Office of Personnel Management from 2009 to 2013 and United States Ambassador to Australia from 2013 to 2016.

 Berry was born in Maryland, to parents who worked for the federal government.
 He completed degrees at the University of Maryland, and Syracuse University and worked in local government and as a legislative aide in state government from 1982 to 1985.
 From 1985 to 1994, he worked as legislative director for U.S. Representative Steny Hoyer.
 He held posts in the U.S. Treasury Department, the Smithsonian Institution, and the U.S. Department of the Interior until 2000, and worked as director of the National Fish and Wildlife Foundation and the National Zoological Park until 2009, when he was nominated by President Barack Obama as director of the United States Office of Personnel Management.
 Berry took office after being confirmed by the United States Senate in April 2009.
 In June 2013, President Obama nominated Berry to replace Jeff Bleich as U.S. Ambassador to Australia.
 He was confirmed by unanimous consent of the U.S. Senate in August 2013.

 Early life and education

-Berry was born 1959, in Maryland, United States.
+Morrell John Berry was born in 1959 in Maryland, United States.
 His father served in the U.S. Marine Corps, his mother worked for the U.S. Census Bureau, and he has a brother and a sister.
 Berry graduated from high school in 1977 and finished a Bachelor of Arts in government and politics from the University of Maryland in 1980.
 In 1981, Berry graduated from the Maxwell School of Citizenship and Public Affairs at Syracuse University with a Master of Public Administration.